sfu-ireceptor/turnkey-service/README.md

 An easy-to-install package containing:
 - a database
 - a web application exposing that database to the world using the [iReceptor API](https://github.com/sfu-ireceptor/api)
-- command line tools to add data to the database
+- some command line tools to add data to the database

-## Which software?
+### Software used
-- it's a [node.js](https://nodejs.org/en/about/) web application reading from a [MongoDB](https://www.mongodb.com/what-is-mongodb) database.
+- a [node.js](https://nodejs.org/en/about/) web application reading from a [MongoDB](https://www.mongodb.com/what-is-mongodb) database.
-- it will run in [Docker](https://www.docker.com/why-docker) containers: nothing will be installed directly on your system, except for Docker itself and a system service to easily start/stop the Docker containers.
+- [Docker](https://www.docker.com/why-docker) containers: nothing will be installed directly on your system, except for Docker itself and a system service to easily start/stop the Docker containers.

-## Requirements
+## Installation

+Requirements:
 - Ubuntu (tested on 16.04)
 - a user with sudo permissions

-## Installation
+###
 Get the source code:
 ```
 git clone https://github.com/sfu-ireceptor/turnkey-service.git